Share

 Basic sign particulars are as follows:

-Aries = action oriented, drive to be on top
+Aries = action-oriented, drive to be on top

 Taurus = propensity toward material and sensual things in life